 6. Money matters are for adults only

-Treat money like porn and alcohol – i.e. not for kids.
+Treat money like alcohol – i.e. not for kids.
 Kids are too stupid to understand budgets, checkbooks and bills.
 If you discuss these issues with kids, you’ll probably just confuse them.
 Allow them to keep thinking money really does grow on trees.

 7. Celebrate stuff

 Celebrate holiday events like Black Friday and Cyber Monday.
 These events build important skills in children like fighting off other consumers for stuff, standing in lines vs. hanging with family members and impulse purchasing.

 If your kid helps out around the house give them stuff.
 If they get good grades – give them stuff!
 If they do something nice, make sure they know that it should be rewarded with more stuff.
 If your kids whines and begs, this is the best time to give them stuff, because it helps to teach them how to manipulate even more stuff.

 9. Be very brand-conscious

 If you don’t teach kids early on to love brand names they might grow up and shop at thrift stores, or worse, garage sales (egad).
 Is this really what you want for your child?
 If your child runs into advertising, don’t discuss it with them, other than to agree with said advertising.
 Remember how kids are too dumb to understand money matters (see 6 above), well, kids are also way too stupid to understand that not all commercials are honest.
 Just let them believe – that’s the magic of childhood!